 MISSION STATEMENT: FEF strengthens the metal casting industry by supporting unique partnerships among students, educators and industry, helping today's students become tomorrow's leaders.

-After WWII ended, there was a desparate need for skilled technicians and educated leaders in the metalcasting industry.
+After WWII ended, there was a desperate need for skilled technicians and educated leaders in the metalcasting industry.
 FEF was established in 1947 by the leaders of the industry, with the support of affiliated organizations and societies as an independent extension of metalcasting educational programs at colleges and universities across the country.
 The primary objective was to bring top-quality men and women into our industry.
-FEF has since become the lifeline of quality people to our Industry.
+FEF has since become the key piece to ensure top-level talent enters our Industry.

 FEF has survived the test of time, providing the industry with a steady supply of technical and management-oriented people.
 Indeed, the single largest factor for the transfer of new technology into the work place has been FEF graduates.
 On average, nearly 80% of all graduating students who register with FEF and report full-time employment, take a position in the metal casting industry.
-In addition, many other students are exposed to the metalcasting Industry, its products, designs, and quality engineered components.
+In addition, many other students are exposed to the metalcasting Industry through AFS student chapter activities/membership; open foundry nights; Key Professor outreach; and other organization activities.
 Also, research at FEF schools has become the core of important accomplishments and developments in metalcasting.
 FEF provides its company contributors with a crucial link to college campuses.

 Why FEF is Unique

-There is a "Key Professor" at each of the schools who handles the partnership FEF has with engineering & technology education.
-This professor knows the students, teaches the courses, handles administrative requirements from FEF headquarters, and decides who is best suited to receive FEF funds.
+A unique piece of the FEF puzzle is its use of a "Key Professor" at each of the schools who handles the partnership FEF has with engineering & technology education.
+This professor knows the students, teaches the courses, handles administrative requirements from FEF headquarters, and decides who the best students are to receive FEF funds.
 This personal approach is very important to the program's success.
 Students become aware of the metalcasting Industry through the combination of scholarships and the professor's influence.
 Other scholarship programs make grants only on registration or letters of intent.
 FEF provides important interrelationships essential to students and Professors.
-The FEF Key Professor also is your contact as your company considers research, donation of supplies, recruitment, and other technical needs.
+The FEF Key Professor is also a key contact for companies considering research, donation of supplies, recruitment, and other technical needs.

 FEF students become aware of the opportunities in this Industry through meaningful scholarship support.
 FEF builds no war chests, yet the strength of this Foundation continues to increase through careful planning and prudent use of funds.
 Over $900,000 is provided each year to selected students and FEF Key Professors.
 FEF scholarships are very competitive on many college campuses.
 In fact, they are the example for other campus scholarship programs, according to surveys of the deans of each FEF certified school.